vmware-archive/vsphere-storage-for-docker/kubernetes-docs/existing.md

         datastore = "DatastoreStorageFolder/datastore1"

+## Add flags to controller-manager, API server and Kubelet

-**Step-6** Add flags to controller-manager, API server and Kubelet to enable vSphere Cloud Provider.
+Add flags to controller-manager, API server and Kubelet to enable vSphere Cloud Provider.
 * Add following flags to kubelet running on every node and to the controller-manager and API server pods manifest files.

 ```